sweetbbak/install-scripts/README.md

 - Smart Auto-suggestions based on history (ghost text) press left or right arrow to complete/insert the text into the commandline
   (inputting w and hitting the UP arrow will match all commands in history that start with a W first)

+- ZSH syntax highlighting.
+Great to know if you made a small mistake while using one-liners on the command line.

 - Auto cd - just type a directory name to cd into it.
 - Ctrl + backspace -delete the entire word
 - Ctrl+left/right to jump one word left or right